rhomobile/rhomobile-docs/eb/en/edge/api/sensor.md

 ####Returns
 Synchronous Return:

-* SELF_INSTANCE :
-<p>Returns a sensor object for the sensor type passed as parameter.
-You can use the type field along with the Rho.Sensor Constants to see what type of sensor is returned.</p>
+* SELF_INSTANCE : Returns a sensor object for the sensor type passed as parameter.
+You can use the type field along with the Rho.Sensor Constants to see what type of sensor is returned.

 ####Platforms